barnabywalker/bioregionalisation/README.md

 **Disadvantages:**

-  * No obvious way to incorporate phylogenetics
+  * No obvious way to incorporate phylogenetics (on the roadmap for the next major version though)
-  * I think this is still influenced by sampling of taxa?
+  * Influenced by sampling of taxa.
 Although maybe not as heavily as distance based methods?

 **Papers:**